tillschwoerer/the-data-science-cookbook/recipes/friedrice.md

 - Add rice and stir-fry for a few minutes.
 - Mix in scrambled eggs, green onions, and soy sauce.
 - Season with salt and pepper.
 Serve hot.
+- Best served along with a cold drink of own's choice.
+(Recommended: Lemon Ice Tea)